ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-user-has-authorization.md

 **Explanation:**

-- 10: Check if EXP:20 is true or false.
-If EXP:20 is true - the calculated attribute displays 'True' message, if else - 'False'.
+- 10: Check the state of EXP:20.
+If it's true - the calculated attribute displays 'True', if else - 'False'.
 - 20: Check if the list EXP:30 returns at least one record.
 - 30: Return the count of records in the filtered list of EXP:40.
 - 40: Select 'User Groups' filtered by EXP:50.